AI Foundations

 Part 1: Foundational Concepts

 Master the core concepts of modern AI development.
-Starting from fundamentals, you'll progressively build knowledge of language models, prompt engineering, AI agents, and MCP - essential building blocks for creating AI applications.
+Starting from fundamentals, you'll progressively build knowledge of language models, prompt engineering, AI agents, embeddings & RAG, and MCP β€” the essential building blocks for creating AI applications on AWS.

 Key Outcomes:

-• Understand how LLMs get to work
+• Understand how LLMs work under the hood

-• Master effective prompt writing
+• Master effective prompt engineering

 • Understand the what, why, and how of MCP